This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 6. Desert Valley Sunflower Wild Bird Seed

-Desert Valley Sunflower Wild Bird Seed offers premium black oil sunflower seeds that attract a variety of colorful visitors to your yard.
+Desert Valley Sunflower Wild Bird Seed is a fantastic pick for attracting vibrant songbirds to your yard.

 7. Lafeber’s Parrot Nutri Berries Bird Food